zach-m/jonix/README.md

 ## Fluent APIs

-Next example shows how to process ALL ONIX-3 sources, with some non-standard logic.
+Next example shows how to process a folder containing ALL ONIX-3 sources, with some non-standard logic.
 In particular, the `authors` are extracted in a more elaborate way compared to `BaseProduct.contributors`, and the `frontCoverImageLink` which doesn't exist at all in `BaseProduct` is extracted here as well.

 > Pay careful attention to the usage of `.firstOrEmpty()` and `orElse()`, espeically in the extraction of `title`, `authors` and `frontCoverImageLink`.
 > They demostrate the Jonix fluent API, where if a certain element doesn't exist in the ONIX XML source (and certainly not its children elements),